 3. Note down the best moments.

-Write down the keywords that describe the best moments, events, activities and quotes from the past years.
+Write or draw down the keywords that describe the best moments, events, activities and quotes from the past years.
 All the good stuff your are proud of and what made those years really great.

 4. Select the important areas in your life.

-These areas can be for example: personal development, relationships, education, career, material needs, health and vacation (feel free to add or replace some of these areas of life if you feel that it would enable you to create better balance in your life).
+These areas can be for example: personal development, relationships, education, career, material needs, health and vacation (feel free to add or replace some of these areas of life).

 5. Think of your big goals and think of your needs for this year.